persona613/leetcode_practices/Record/Medium Problems.md

 ---2023.09.30---\
 456. 132 Pattern\
 ---2023.10.02---\
 2038.
-Remove Colored Pieces if Both Neighbors are the Same Color [Daily LeetCoding Challenge]\
+Remove Colored Pieces if Both Neighbors are the Same Color\
 ---2023.10.03---\
 1512.
 Number of Good Pairs\
 ---2023.10.05---\